Sean Willmott

 Sean Willmott (born 23 May 1961) is a former speedway rider from England.

 Speedway career

+Willmott rode in the top two tiers of British Speedway from 1977 to 1988, riding for various clubs.

+He started his career with Weymouth from 1977 to 1978 before joining Hackney Hawks in 1979.
+He spent five seasons with the London club, switching to Exeter Falcons in 1984.
 Willmott reached the final of the British Speedway Championship in 1983.

-He rode in the top tier of British Speedway from 1977–1988, riding for various clubs.
+Willmott moved to join Halifax Dukes and then Bradford Dukes until his retirement after the 1988 season.